 brew doctor

-The exact version number will change as Homebrew ships new releases, but the healthy brew doctor message should match.
+The exact version number will change as Homebrew ships new releases, but Ubuntu 26.04 and 24.04 return the healthy brew doctor message shown in the output.

 Install a test formula with Homebrew